rnisley/PWManager/README.md

 ## Usage

-`go main.go` Is used to launch the program, but must be followed by exactly one of the following tags.
+`go run main.go` Is used to launch the program, but must be followed by exactly one of the following tags.

 `-setup`   Specifies you want to setup the PWManager.
 This can only be run once in any given installation location.
 This will prompt you to set the master password.